top of page

 • You must team up with another community walker to move in leap-frog fashion.
 This means taking turns walking and driving one car, then returning to pick up the second car at day’s end.

 • Always park on the left side of the road.
 Do not turn on four-way flashers.
-(Core walker cars park on the right.)

 • Do not stop in the middle of the highway for any reason — pull over if needed.